MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 The matrix of quantity fields at the top of the **Item Tracking Lines** page displays the quantities and sums of item tracking numbers being defined on the lines.
 The quantities must correspond to those of the document line, which is indicated by 0 in the **Undefined** fields.

 As a performance measure, application collects the availability information on the **Item Tracking Lines** page only once, when you open the page.
-This means that application does not update the availability information during the time that you have the page open, even if changes occur in stock or on other documents during that time.
+This means that application does not update the availability information during the time that you have the page open, even if changes occur in inventory or on other documents during that time.

 > [!NOTE]
 >  In order for the features described in this article to work you need to first set up item tracking.
 For more information, see [Set Up Item Tracking with Serial, Lot, and Package Numbers](inventory-how-setup-item-tracking.md).